-As shown in \cite{KnoerrSmoothvaluationsconvex2020} Section 4, every differential form $\omega\in \Omega^{n-i}_c(\R^n)\otimes\Lambda^{i}\R^n\subset\Omega^n(\R^n\times\R^n)$ defines a continuous, dually epi-translation invariant valuation $\mu\in\VConv_i(\R^n)$ by $ \mu(f):=D(f)[\omega]$.
-Here $\Omega_c^{n-i}(\R^n)$ denotes the space of compactly supported $(n-i)$-forms on $\R^n$.
+As shown in \cite{KnoerrSmoothvaluationsconvex2024} Section 4, every differential form $\omega\in \Omega^{n-i}_c(\R^n)\otimes\Lambda^{i}\R^n\subset\Omega^n(\R^n\times\R^n)$ defines a continuous, dually epi-translation invariant valuation $\mu\in\VConv_i(\R^n)$ by $ \mu(f):=D(f)[\omega]$.
+Here $\Omega_c^{n-i}(\R^n)$ denotes the space of compactly supported $(n-i)$-forms on $\R^n$ and $\Lambda^i\R^n$ the space of differential $i$-forms on $\R^n$ with constant coefficients.
 Valuations of this type are called smooth.
-By the main result of \cite{KnoerrSmoothvaluationsconvex2020}, smooth valuations form a dense subspace of $\VConv_i(\R^n)$.
-We will need the following version of this result for invariant valuations: \begin{theorem}[\cite{KnoerrSmoothvaluationsconvex2020} Proposition 6.6] Let $G\subset \SO(n)$ be a compact subgroup.
-Then the space of smooth $G$-invariant valuations is sequentially dense in the space of all $G$-invariant valuations in $\VConv_i(\R^n)$. \end{theorem} In fact, every such valuation may be represented by a smooth $G$-invariant differential form, see \cite{KnoerrSmoothvaluationsconvex2020} Corollary 6.7.
-Furthermore, the Lefschetz decomposition for the symplectic manifold $T^*\R^n$ implies that one may also assume that such a form is \emph{primitive}, that is, $\tau\wedge \omega_s=0$.\\
+By the main result of \cite{KnoerrSmoothvaluationsconvex2024}, smooth valuations form a dense subspace of $\VConv_i(\R^n)$.
+We will need the following version of this result for invariant valuations: \begin{theorem}[\cite{KnoerrSmoothvaluationsconvex2024} Proposition 6.6] Let $G\subset \SO(n)$ be a compact subgroup.
+Then the space of smooth $G$-invariant valuations is sequentially dense in the space of all $G$-invariant valuations in $\VConv_i(\R^n)$. \end{theorem} In fact, every such valuation may be represented by a smooth $G$-invariant differential form, see \cite{KnoerrSmoothvaluationsconvex2024} Corollary 6.7.
+Furthermore, the Lefschetz decomposition for the symplectic manifold $T^*\R^n$ implies that one may also assume that such a differential $n$-form $\tau$ is \emph{primitive}, that is, $\tau\wedge \omega_s=0$.\\